makrai/notes/angelov2008-topic-umap-hdbscan.md

   * measures both the quality of topic words and the assignment of topics to doc
-* Our results show that top2vec consistently finds topics that are more informative and representative of the corpus than LDA and PLSA, for varying sizes of topics and number of top topic words.
+* Our results show that top2vec consistently finds topics that are more informative and representative of the corpus than LDA and PLSA, for varying sizes of topics and number of top topic words
-* advantages of top2vec over traditional topic modeling methods .
-The primary
+* advantages of top2vec over traditional topic modeling methods
   * automatically finds the number of topics and finds
-  * topics that are more informative and representative of the corpus.
-As
+  * topics that are more informative and representative of the corpus
   * stop-word lists are not required to find informative topic words, making it
   * alleviates several challenges of traditional methods that use BOW
 * Traditional topic modeling techniques like LDA and PLSA are
   * generative models
   * topics that recreate the original documents word distri with minimal loss
-  * This necessitates these models to place uninformative words in topics with high probability, as they make up a large proportion of all documents.
+  * This necessitates these models to place uninformative words in topics with high probability, as they make up a large proportion of all documents
   * no guarantee that they will find topics that are representative of the corp
-  * they can find topics that are extremely specific or overly broad.
+  * they can find topics that are extremely specific or overly broad
 * the words closest to top2vec topic vectors are the words that are most infoive
   * learning task generates joint document and word vectors, which
-  * predicts the document a word came from.
-This learning task necessitates
+  * predicts the document a word came from
-  * document vectors to be placed close to the words that are most informative of the documents
+  * document vectors are placed
+    close to the words that are most informative of the documents
-  * topic vectors to be calculated from dense areas of those documents.
-Thus
+  * topic vectors to be calculated from dense areas of those documents
-  * topics are the words that are most informative of a document, rather than
+  * topics are the words that are most informative of a document